hosuzuki/log/0_daily/3_mar.md

 - work on the push_swap project for 5 hours
 - 10 contributions on GitHub
 - understand how doubly circular linked list works by playing with a sample code

+:trophy: Result

+- worked on the 42 project for 6.5 hours :100:
+- 14 contributions on GitHub :100:
+- understood how doubly circular linked list works by playing with a sample code